Stephanie Gorman: Professional career

 On 16 August 2024, Gorman re-signed with the Lynx for the 2024–25 WNBL season.
 She stepped up in the absence of injured co-captain Amy Atwell early in the season to become one of the WNBL's most damaging three-point shooters while retaining her defensive reputation.
 On 7 February 2025, she had her the biggest game of her career, recording 19 points with five 3-pointers as well as nine rebounds, five assists and two steals in a 95–77 win over Geelong United.

 Gorman re-joined the Cougars for the 2025 NBL1 West season.
 She was named NBL1 West Defensive Player of the Year for the second time in three years and earned NBL1 West All-Defensive Team honours for the second straight year.
 She was also named to the All-NBL1 West Second Team.
 She helped the team reach the NBL1 West Grand Final, where they defeated the Warwick Senators 91–71 to win the championship, with Gorman scoring 12 points.

 On 20 June 2025, Gorman re-signed with the Lynx for the 2025–26 WNBL season.
 She missed the start of the season due to a back injury.
+After being managed through a back injury all season, Gorman was rested for the Lynx's final regular season game.
+She helped the Lynx reach the WNBL grand final series, where they lost 2–0 to the Townsville Fire.

+Gorman recommitted to the Cougars for the 2026 NBL1 West season, but was replaced early in the season due to injury.
+She did not appear in a game for the Cougars in 2026.

+On 19 May 2026, Gorman re-signed with the Lynx for the 2026–27 WNBL season.